-Injuries to the thorax can be diverse such as fracture of the sternum, fracture of ribs, lung injuries, cardio-respiratory arrest.
-In terms of symptoms, there may be local pain, rapid and superficial ventilation, hemorrhage.
+Injuries to the thorax can be diverse such as fractures of the sternum, fractures of ribs, lung injuries, and cardio-respiratory arrest.
+In terms of symptoms, there may be local pain, rapid and superficial ventilation, and hemorrhage.

-In the case of a simple fracture of the ribs, there are complaints of severe pain at the site of the injury that worsens with movement or palpation, and the victim refers to ventilatory difficulty.
+In the case of a simple fracture of the ribs, there are complaints of severe pain at the injury site that worsens with movement or palpation, and the victim refers to ventilatory difficulty.

-Complicated rib fracture results from the fracture of one or more ribs in two contiguous places, with a mobile flap, causing a paradoxical movement, which can cause perforation in adjacent organs.
+Complicated rib fracture results from the rupture of one or more ribs in two contiguous places with a mobile flap, causing a paradoxical movement, which can cause perforation in adjacent organs.

 In the event of a simple rib fracture: the rescuer should place the victim in a sitting and lying position, reassure and expire ventilation slowly and deeply.